Magazine Cover

 Issue No. I

-that are all 600 words or less.
+A publication featuring satisfying articles that are 600 words or less.

 Thoughts & Philosophy